-UPDATE: I'm quite touched that Gary Sandy himself read this post and shared it on his Facebook page.
-I also appreciate his very kind comment, saying he was "quite moved" by it.
+UPDATE: I'm quite touched that Gary Sandy read this post and shared it on his Facebook page.
+I also appreciate his kind comment that he was "quite moved" by it.
 Thank you, Gary.
 It truly means a lot, and it's a testament to your fine acting. ***** Do you aspire to be a leader at work?
 Do you wonder what it takes to be considered a leader by others, or how to go about exhibiting your leadership skills?
-I have a suggestion that doesn't involve reading yet another … [Read more...] about WKRP In Cincinnati’s Andy Travis: A True Leader (Career Advice)
+I have a suggestion that doesn't … [Read more...] about WKRP In Cincinnati’s Andy Travis: A True Leader (Career Advice)

 For eight glorious seasons (1977-1984), "Three's Company" treated its viewers to episodes filled with numerous pratfalls, innuendos, and, of course, misunderstandings.
 Or, in simplest terms, a really good time.
 That's because everything worked so well together -- from the writing to the acting -- led by the physical comedy genius John Ritter brought to Jack Tripper and Joyce DeWitt's consistently solid performance as level-headed Janet Wood.
 Sure, some … [Read more...] about No Misunderstanding: ALL Three’s Company Episodes Ranked!